templep/templep.github.io/index.md

 In June 2019, I was member of the jury (president jury) at the defense of Samraa Alzubi.
 She defended her Master thesis in cybersecurity entitled _Black-Box Adversarial Reprogramming Attack Against Convolutional Neural Networks Using Genetic Algorithm_.

+The same year, I was also involved in the jury evaluating the work of \textit{Simon Genin} to obtain his Master's degree.
+This Master's thesis was supervised by Prof. Benoît Frénay and Prof. Benoît Vanderose.

 # Teaching activities

 during the universitary year *2019-2020*: